acquia/fifo2kinesis/README.md

 * `--stream-name`, `FIFO2KINESIS_STREAM_NAME`: The name of the Kinesis stream.
 * `--debug`, `FIFO2KINESIS_DEBUG`: Show debug level log messages.

+The application also requires credentials to publish to the specified Kinesis stream.
+It uses the same [configuration mechanism](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence) as the AWS CLI tool, minus the command line options.

 ### Running With Upstart

 The application exits immediately with a non-zero exit code on all AWS